Pedrojok01/CoinFlip_2.0/README.md

 ### Contracts

-In your terminal, got to the COINFLIP 2.0 repo and type:
+In your terminal, go to the COINFLIP 2.0 repo and type:
 `cd blockchain`
 `npm install`